Mandana Dayani

 AS SEEN IN

-A relentless advocate for human dignity and justice, Mandana has stood up for women and girls in Iran, volunteered at the U.S.–Mexico border, and urged diplomats at the United Nations to condemn sexual violence.
-At the same time, she has shared her own journey of building national movements that create cultural change and drive action.
+A fierce advocate for human dignity and justice, Mandana has stood up for women and girls in Iran, volunteered at the U.S.–Mexico border, and urged world leaders at the United Nations to act against sexual violence.

 @MANDANADAYANI